GrinonBarrett/Taksidos/To Do.md

 * , Crossbow wielding naghai rogue.
 * , Etrid Berserk that focuses on unarmed attacks and katar.
 * , A draconne evoker.
-* , an pole axe focused assassin to see how busted we can make the pole axe criticals.
+* , A pole axe focused assassin to see how busted we can make the pole axe criticals.

 Contemplate renaming Rogue to Venturer.